…helps when we find it difficult to make up our minds. Sometimes there are two options, sometimes more.

 But we should consider Wild Oat instead if indecisiveness is to do with our deeper ambitions for our lives: ‘I want to do something worthwhile – will marriage and a family bring me fulfillment?’

 Sometimes Scleranthus indecisiveness manifests itself in other ways.
 Some people who suffer mood swings and motion sickness turn out to be suffering from Scleranthus indecision.
 But neither symptom by itself is a Scleranthus indication – the emotional state is always key.

 Taking the remedy helps us know what we want.
 We reconnect with our intuition and are able to choose simply and decisively.

-Those who suffer much from being unable to decide between two things, first one seeming right then the other.
+Those who suffer much from being unable to decide between two things, the first one seeming right than the other.
 They are usually quiet people, and bear their difficulty alone, as they are not inclined to discuss it with others.

 – The Twelve Healers and Other Remedies